 Richard Hylands has over 30 years of experience in the development and repositioning of commercial real estate projects across the country.
 After a period spent at Cadillac Fairview in Toronto, Richard decided to return to Montreal in 1986, where he contributed to many prestigious projects for Westcliff before founding Kevric Real Estate Corporation in 1997.
 Manager and co-owner of Place Bonaventure, Kevric has also acquired and repositioned in Toronto 150 Bloor Street, 99 Atlantic and Consilium Place.
 Its new 35 storey LEED Altoria building/Tour Viger, situated in the heart of the Montreal’s Business District, combines, 10 office floors with 25 condo floors.
 In addition, Kevric is redeveloping 7250 Mile-End as a 325 000 square feet LEED office building.

 After having been head of the Montreal Economic Institute from 1999 to 2006, Michel Kelly-Gagnon was president of the Quebec Employers Council from March 2006 to December 2008.
-Early in his career he practiced law and then went into business as an associate in a company specializing in employee training.
-From 2006 to 2009, Mr. Kelly-Gagnon served on the boards of directors of Quebec Workers Compensation Board (CSST).
+Early in his career he practised law and then went into business as an associate in a company specializing in employee training.
+From 2006 to 2009, Mr. Kelly-Gagnon served on the board of directors of the Quebec Workers Compensation Board (CSST).
 He was one of six people from Quebec honoured in Canada’s Top 40 Under 40™ 2008 awards.
 The winners were chosen from among 1,100 nominees by an independent selection committee.
 Mr. Kelly-Gagnon serves on several boards of directors, including that of the Canada Foundation for Innovation, which disburses several hundred million dollars a year in order to finance Canada’s research infrastructure.
-He is back at the helm of the MEI since January 2009.
+He is also a Senior Fellow at the Atlas Network and a member of the board of directors of The John Dobson Foundation, a charitable foundation which supports the teaching of entrepreneurial and free enterprise thinking.
+Mr. Kelly-Gagnon is back at the helm of the MEI since January 2009.

 Stéphanie Kennan is president and founder of Bang Marketing, an agency specialized in B2B marketing solutions for the medium-sized business.
 An entrepreneur since 1998 and a graduate of HEC Montréal in marketing, Stéphanie is the recipient of numerous honours including Personnalité d’affaires au féminin (Les Affaires, 2012); Businesswoman of the Year, small business category (Réseau des Femmes d’affaires du Québec, 2008); and the Mayor of Montreal Award (2007) for her volunteer work with young entrepreneurs.
 Over the years, she has served on numerous boards of directors, including those of the Board of Trade of Metropolitan Montreal, of the Entrepreneur’s Organization, and of the Fondation Montréal Inc. Stéphanie is also a professional speaker, a blogger for lesaffaires.com, and the author of a book entitled Mon site web chez le psy, published by Éditions Transcontinental.